atharvbyadav/Git-GitHub/README.md

 ## 🤝 Collaborating with Others

 ### 🍴 Fork a Repository
-On GitHub, click **Fork** to create your own copy of someone else’s repo.
+On GitHub, click **Fork** to create your own copy of someone else's repo.

 > 💡 Great for contributing to open-source projects!